F88/promidas/lib/repository/docs/USAGE.md

 # ProtopediaInMemoryRepository Usage Guide

-This document describes how to use the ProtoPedia-specific in-memory repository built on top of the generic `PrototypeInMemoryStore` core.
+**📌 Note**: For getting started with PROMIDAS, please refer to the [Getting Started Guide](https://f88.github.io/promidas/getting-started.html) which covers the recommended factory functions (`createPromidasForLocal`, `createPromidasForServer`).

-The main entry point is the `createPromidasRepository` factory exported from `lib/repository`.
+This document describes the advanced usage of the ProtoPedia-specific in-memory repository and the `PromidasRepositoryBuilder` for custom configurations.

 ## Overview